-Gustavo Zelaya has been at Marcet’s High Performance Academy for a year and a half.
-He came to Barcelona in June 2015 to forward his footballing career.
-A very complicated decision for a 14 year old to make.
-Football made him leave his homeland and in return he would have to go through hard training sessions in a far away country.
+At that point, Gustavo Zelaya had been at the Marcet High Performance Academy for a year and a half.
+He moved to Barcelona in June 2015 to advance his footballing career.
+Not an easy decision for a 14 year old boy.
+Football required him to leave his homeland and in return only promised him tough training in a distant country.

 Time has demonstrated that Gustavo chose the right path.
 What seemed to be difficult conditions for a young football player in the short term, eventually became the beginning of a personal success story.
 Not only because of his premiere with the National Team in 2017, but also because his brilliant career led him to Extremadura two years later, after four seasons honing his talent in Barcelona.

 “I practically lived at Marcet for most of my teenage years,” remembers Gustavo.
 “I tried to make the most of every training session, every match… The most important moments were when we played against the lower teams from sides like Barça, Atlético de Madrid, Valencia, Athletic Bilbao, Villarreal, Osasuna, Espanyol, Girona… There I had to put into practice everything I was learning.
 Whenever I made a mistake, I would try to remember it so I could work on my weaknesses and turn them into strong points.
 This is how I continued to improve”.

 Gustavo’s ambition, technical bases and commitment were met in Barcelona by a methodology that was able to bring out his talent.
 “From the start he showed quality with the ball at his feet and stood out because of his strength,” comments Alberto Martín, one of the Honduran’s coaches.
 He’s always maintained a good working standard thanks to one of his best characteristics: his consistency.
 This enables him to have stable values which are very similar to what is expected in professional football.”

 ““I would like my life to serve as an example for children, so that they understand the value of effort”